JessicaBarnett/JessicaBarnett.github.io/documentation/PROJECT-STORY.md

 Css Grid is a thing of beauty.
 I'm so glad browser support is where it is now.
 My entire career is about as old as `display: grid;`, and it's nice to FINALLY be able to put it through its paces.
 I've been very pleased with its flexibility thus far.

-I have a sandbox on codepen that I've been referencing and tweaking a lot lately. https://codepen.io/GreatPumpkin/pen/vYBjpyG
+I have a sandbox on codepen that I've been referencing and tweaking a lot. https://codepen.io/GreatPumpkin/pen/vYBjpyG

 - https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_grid_layout/Realizing_common_layouts_using_grids
 - https://css-tricks.com/svg-line-animation-works/